 1 in 8 women are diagnosed with breast cancer at some point in their lives.
-Half of those women have no family history.
+Over half of those women have no family history.

 Today, breast cancer is claiming less lives.
 There are three reasons for this:

 - Advancement in breast cancer treatments.
 Through emerging research and clinical trials, patients with early breast cancer have more options than ever before.
 New drugs, chemotherapy, hormone therapy, and targeted treatments are being studied for possible integration into standard care.